com-480-data-visualization/project-2023-ijustvizzed/README.md

 Clicking on a term in the word cloud will bring up an overlay that briefly explains the term and provides links to further resources about the corresponding terms.

+Furthermore, we will show the correlations between conspiracy theories using a *chord diagram* built from the covariance matrix of words gathered from a word2vec representation of Jones' transcriptions.
+The chord diagram will showcase which conspiracy theories influence each other.
+The diagram is

 These links will be vetted to only provide reliable sources such as scientific publications or neutral, educational content.
 The links will _not_ link to blogs or other publications by actors supporting